Correspondence-free online human motion retargeting: Experiments

 \subsection{Quantitative comparison to state-of-the-art}

-We now present a comparative analysis to state-of-the-art retargeting methods.
+We now present a comparative analysis to state-of-the-art motion retargeting methods.

 \textbf{Competing methods} As summarized in Table~\ref{tab:rel}, there are three lines of existing methods.
-Skeleton-based retargeting methods are not comparable to our approach as they require hand crafted skinning weights as input, which are not available for our test sets.
-We therefore compare our method to a human deformation transfer method that considers short-term dynamics~\cite{regateiro2022temporal}, to a method that leverages a motion prior~\cite{jiang2022h4d} and to ~\cite{wang2020neural}, the only correspondence-free deformation transfer method.
-The human deformation transfer method~\cite{regateiro2022temporal} operates on input shapes with known correspondence information, so we provide correspondences to it.
-For the method leveraging a human motion prior, we provide them with a full identity sequence to extract the body shape parameters required for retargeting.
+Skeleton-based methods are not comparable to our approach as they require hand crafted skinning weights as input, which are not available for our test sets.
+We therefore compare our method to correspondence-free deformation transfer methods and motion priors.
+For deformation transfer methods, we compare to NPT~\cite{wang2020neural}.
+Aniformers~\cite{chen2021aniformer} requires ground truth pairings of different individuals performing the same motion during training, which are not available in our case, making comparison impossible.
+For motion priors, we compare to H4D~\cite{jiang2022h4d}.
+We provide a full identity sequence to this method to extract body shape parameters.

-\textbf{Quantitative results} Table~\ref{tab:quantitative-comp1} provides quantitative results when considering naked and clothed body shapes of the SMPL and CAPE test sets, respectively.
-Our method outperforms the correspondence-free motion prior~\cite{jiang2022h4d} on almost all evaluation metrics on both datasets.
-In particular, the skeletal joint positions after Procrustes alignment are significantly more accurate for both test sets, and without Procrustes alignment, the mean is $4.9cm$ more accurate for naked target shapes, while being almost identical ($2mm$ worse) for clothed ones.
+\textbf{Quantitative results} Table~\ref{tab:quantitative-comp1} provides quantitative results when considering shapes of the SMPL and CAPE test sets.
+Our method significantly outperforms NPT on almost all metrics on both datasets.
+The reason is that NPT operates per frame without any temporal context and sometimes leads to results that are temporally inconsistent.
+Our method also outperforms H4D on almost all evaluation metrics on both datasets.
+In particular, the skeletal joint positions after Procrustes alignment are significantly more accurate for both test sets, and without Procrustes alignment, the mean is $4.9cm$ more accurate for naked target shapes, while being within $2mm$ for clothed ones.
 Joint accelerations are more accurate when using our model.
 Geometric detail is significantly better preserved using our model when considering Procrustes alignment for both datasets, and without Procrustes alignment, the errors of both models are similar.
-This implies that our model retains geometric detail better, but that global alignment is not perfect.
-Table~\ref{tab:quantitative-comp1} shows that our method is significantly better than ~\cite{wang2020neural}.
+This implies that our model retains geometric detail better.

-Compared to the deformation transfer method~\cite{regateiro2022temporal} that leverages correspondence information, both correspondence-free methods, ~\cite{jiang2022h4d} and our method, perform slightly worse, as expected.
-However, the performance of our method is close; for both test sets, all errors are within $5cm$ of Regateiro~\etal.